-40. Ministers confirmed that the fee assumption will increase from 47.5% in 2009/10 to 50% in 2010/11.
-In line with the majority of other colleges, Barking & Dagenham College will seek to increase tuition fees in accordance with the rising fee assumptions.
-The price elasticity of adult learning is not yet fully understood.
-The risk for the College is that demand falls off as fees increased.
+38. Ministers confirmed that the fee assumption will remain at 50% in 2012/13.
+In line with the majority of other Colleges, Barking & Dagenham College will seek to increase tuition fees in accordance with the fee assumptions.
+The price elasticity of adult learning for the College is not yet fully understood.
+The risk for the College is that demand falls off as fees increase.
 This will impact on the growth strategy of the College.